camunda/camunda-docs-manual/content/user-guide/spring-boot-integration/configuration.md

 1. Provide a custom implementation of `org.camunda.spin.spi.DataFormatConfigurator`;
-1. Add the appropriate key-value pair of the fully qualified classnames of the interface and the implementaion to the `META-INF/spring.factories` file;
+1. Add the appropriate key-value pair of the fully qualified classnames of the interface and the implementation to the `META-INF/spring.factories` file;
 1. Ensure that the artifact containing the configurator is reachable from Spin’s classloader.